guillaumedherouville/mckinsey-methane-hackathon/docs/index.md

 -> Alternatively, you can run 'mkdocs serve' in your terminal to have a local host

 - Run the app on https:// ...   (for a more extensive description, see the documentation)

+- See model specification in the "model" section of the documentation